 15. Corporate Social Responsibility (CSR)

 The Company has constituted a CSR Committee of the Board of Directors and has adopted a CSR Policy.
-The same is posted on the Company's website www.imwgiobai.com.
-A report in the prescribed format detailing the CSR expenditure for the Financial Year 2024-25 is attached herewith as Annexure - 2 and forms a part of this report.
+The same is posted on the Company's website https://www. lmwglobal.com/pdf/investors1/policies/04%20CSR%20 Policy.pdf.
+A report in the prescribed format detailing the CSR expenditure for the financial year 2025-26 is attached herewith as Annexure-3 and forms a part of this report.

 16. Evaluation of Board's Performance